9231058/CE101-C/README.md

 ## Assignments
 - HW1: Algorithm Design

 - HW2: Caculation (with an introduction to `math.h`) and Interaction (`scanf()` and `printf()`)

 - HW3: Decision Making

 - HW4: Loops

 - HW5: Functions

 - HW6: Mid-Term Project

 - HW7: Pointer, Structs and Files

+**Exercises are categorized by topic and semester order in this** [link](https://docs.google.com/spreadsheets/d/1SAPncbl116FTfDpmxd_Duw4hvQ280_bsEuRlWDDcNFU/edit#gid=1228963258)

+The difficulty of each question from 10 and terms that contain the question are included in the sheet along with their link.

 ## Workshops
 - Introduction-1